 The same is true for scholarly books on comics studies, graphic arts, the history of comics, comics in education, or various other disciplinary topics.
 These books will be located with other books in those subject areas, rather than with the graphic novels, so you’ll need to search our library catalog to locate them.
 All of these print materials are freely browsable and you can read them in the library, though only patrons with a valid UNT ID, courtesy card, or TexShare card can check them out.

-You may also find a lot of comics-related resources in unexpected places, like our Government Information collection at the Eagle Commons Library.
+You may also find a lot of comics-related resources in unexpected places, like our Government Information collection at the Sycamore Library.
 These resources provide a fascinating look into government comics, as well as some of the legal, political, and historical contexts in which comics have been discussed.
-While the ECL is currently closed to the public due to the pandemic, UNT community members can request materials through their ILLiad accounts to be delivered to Willis Library.
+UNT community members can also request materials be delivered to Willis Library from our other libraries or remote storage through their ILLiad accounts.

-Similarly, our Special Collections department, on the 4th Floor of Willis Library, maintains a small collection of comics, along with rare books, graphic novels, printed materials, photographs, and other comics-related materials that can be discovered through our catalog or with special finding aids on the department’s website.
+Our Special Collections department, on the 4th Floor of Willis Library, also maintains a small collection of comics, along with rare books, graphic novels, printed materials, photographs, and other comics-related materials that can be discovered through our catalog or with special finding aids on the department’s website.
 These materials are viewable by appointment, but cannot be taken out of the reading room.

 Other cool comics-related materials, including dvds, cds, audio books, board games, and video games can be found in our Media Library.
 These materials can be checked out or used in the Media Library.
 See our Media Library Search Tips to learn more about what’s available there.